temmylolu/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
 This is where i documented my first project while learning Data Analysis with the incubator Hub

+---
 ### Project Overview
+In this project, we explore data analysis methodologies using Microsoft Excel, SQL, and Power BI.
+These tools are widely used for data manipulation, query-based insights, and powerful visualizations.
+The goal of this project is to showcase an end-to-end data analysis workflow that includes data exploration, transformation, and visualization.
+By the end of the project, we will produce interactive dashboards and reports to present actionable insights for decision-making.

+---
+### Key Objectives
+1. Data Exploration and Transformation with Excel: Use Excel to clean, explore, and summarize the data.
+This includes using pivot tables, basic functions, and charts to identify initial trends and patterns.

+2. Data Querying with SQL: Employ SQL queries to extract meaningful insights from the dataset.
+SQL allows for efficient data manipulation and aggregation, helping to answer key business questions by breaking down data by categories, dates, regions, and other dimensions.

+3. Data Visualization with Power BI: Create interactive dashboards using Power BI to visualize insights discovered in Excel and SQL.
+The dashboard will allow for real-time interaction, drill-downs, and filtering to uncover trends, performance indicators, and areas of interest.

+---
 ### Tools Used
 This project utilizes the following tools and technologies for data analysis and visualization:
 - Microsoft Excel: For initial data exploration, pivot tables, and calculations (e.g., average subscription duration, subscription patterns).